loadsys/CakePHP-Skeleton/README.md

 ### Additional Developers ###

-Each new developer that clones the repo for the first time should follow these instructions to set up their local environment.
+Each new developer that clones the new projects's repo for the first time should follow these instructions to set up their local environment.

 1. Set up new local development and test databases, and grant DB user permissions to them.

-1. Run `bin/init-repo`
+1. Clone the repo: `git clone URL LOCALDIR`

+1. Run `./bootstrap.sh` from LOCALDIR to kick off the process of fetching submodules (including the bin/ dir) and executing the project's actual `bin/init-repo` script.